 - Walk and turn: The driver will take nine steps, heel to toe, on a straight line, and turn on one foot and walk back the same way.
 Officers are trained to look for lack of balance, not following instructions, not touching heel to toe, stopping while walking, starting before told, stepping off the line, using arms to balance, making an improper turn and taking the wrong number of total steps.

-- One leg stand: The driver will stand on one foot while holding the other leg roughly six inches from the ground for a specific period of time as told by the officer.
-The officer is trained to look for using arms for balance, hopping, placing foot back on the ground and swaying.
+- One-leg stand: The driver will stand on one foot while holding the other leg roughly 6 inches from the ground for a specific period of time as told by the officer.
+The officer is trained to look for arms being used for balance, hopping, placing the foot back on the ground and swaying.

 Contact Us Right Away